Leo User Guide

 Path: Calendar > Event > Mapping

-Depending on the settings at your institution, you can map Session Objectives directly to the Objectives in your G&O Version or to the Course Objectives for the Course Section.
 This article will cover the options for mapping session objectives directly to the Objectives in your G&O version.
 Learn more about how you can map Session Objectives to Course Objectives, if that option is enabled in your Academic Year settings.

 Note: After the CI uploaded window closes in the Fall of 2022, Leo will no longer support the addition or editing of Objectives in your G&O version that are linked directly to the event in Leo.
 Mapping specific Session Objectives in an event is considered best practice and will help you create a richer and more accurate curriculum mapping report (especially if you will be reporting to an accrediting body such as the AAMC CIP).
 Beginning in Fall of 2022, mapping your session objectives in an event will be the only option for connecting events to your curriculum map.